lm3nitro/Projects/New/Bash/Bash Fundamentals/10-Bash Array.md

 ![Pasted image 20241019124506](https://github.com/user-attachments/assets/0c971388-bcfc-4016-ad02-95a1a2c07a1f)

-### Note:
+> [!NOTE]

-The second number in the slice notation represents the maximum length of the extracted sub-string, not the ending index.
-This is diﬀerent from some other programming languages like Python.
-In Bash, if you specify a length that would extend beyond the end of the string, it will simply stop at the end of the string without raising an error.
+> The second number in the slice notation represents the maximum length of the extracted substring, not the ending index.
+This differs from some other programming languages like Python.
+In Bash, if a length that exceeds the end of the string is specified, it will simply stop at the string's end without raising an error.

 For example: